PierreGronnier/odin-shop/README.md

 ## Project Overview

-Odin Shop is a simple e-commerce platform that showcases a collection of my favorite movies.
+Odin Shop is a simple e-commerce platform that showcases a collection of some of my favorite movies.
 The site allows users to:

 - Browse a selection of movies.
 - View detailed information about each movie.